-The introduction of a scholar position on the APS SPC will seek to provide an opportunity for high calibre APS trainees to participate in the committee for a fixed term appointment of 12-months (November 2020 - November 2021).
+This position of Scholar on the APS SPC will seek to provide an opportunity for high calibre APS trainees to participate in the committee for at least 12 months, with the opportunity for the role to be extended.

 Through active participation in a range of SPC activities the appointee will contribute to the planning of the Annual Scientific Meeting, and they will gain invaluable experiences and skills with mentorship from senior pain researchers and clinicians on the SPC.
 The scholar appointee will no doubt find that this experience puts them in very good stead for a strong future career in pain research.

 ||From September 2021, for at least 12 months

 - A PhD student who has reached their confirmation milestone (i.e., in their second year or above)